quac88/git-workshop/InstallationGuide.md

 4. You can choose to add a README file and add .gitignore file, but we'll show you how to create them later from your Command Prompt.
 IMPORTANT: if you have created a README.md and/or .gitignore files in your local repostory already, you shouldn't create another ones from clicking these buttons.

 5. Click "Create repository".
 You have created a remote repository.
- Note the SSH key tab, you'll need to copy that later (click on the tab, and copy link)
+ Note the SSH key tab, you'll need to copy that later to add your remote repository to your local repository (click on the tab, and copy link)

 6. Now, you will see a screen that says "Quick setup - if you've done this kind of thing before ... " IF YOU HAVE NEVER HAD GITHUB BEFORE: you will need to set up a SSH key to connect Github to push/pull from your local repository, you'll only need to do this once per Github account.